-"possible basis" for discussions with the Republic had been established.)33 The Netherlands committee was chaired by the ubiquitous Abdulkadir Widjojoatmodjo, who had just been appointed deputy lieutenant governor general of the NEI, the highest official position ever held by an Indonesian.
+"possible basis" for discussions with the Republic had been established.)
+The Netherlands committee was chaired by the ubiquitous Abdulkadir Widjojoatmodjo, who had just been appointed deputy lieutenant governor general of the NEI, the highest official position ever held by an Indonesian.
 According to Kenneth P. Landon, assistant chief of the State Department's Division of Southeast Asian Affairs, the Netherlands was attempting "to confuse the identity of the disputants" by portraying the conflict as a disagreement among Indonesians.
 A former Presbyterian missionary who had lived in Siam throughout the 1930s and who had worked on Southeast Asian affairs for various government agencies during the war, Landon wrote: "The Dutch desire to play for time because they believe that given time they can consolidate their control over the areas now enclosed by the so-called Van Mook Line."
-34

 To convert military advantage into political gains, Dutch officials continued to promote the establishment of "autonomous" areas that would eventually become states in the proposed USI.
 The autonomous areas, van Mook claimed, were "spontaneous" responses by ethnically, culturally, and linguistically diverse peoples who did not want to be ruled by the Republic.
-Belittling the Republic, he said that "it was rapidly becoming a 'party' and losing its character of a 'government.'"35 Republican ministers denounced the autonomous movement as a deliberate effort by the Netherlands to encircle and weaken their state.
+Belittling the Republic, he said that "it was rapidly becoming a 'party' and losing its character of a 'government.'"
+Republican ministers denounced the autonomous movement as a deliberate effort by the Netherlands to encircle and weaken their state.
 Consul General Livengood found elements of truth in both Dutch and Republican claims.
 Economic counselor in the Rome embassy before his appointment to Batavia, Livengood reported to Washington that, on the one hand, some Indonesian groups preferred autonomy within a federation instead of "domination" by the Republic.
-On the other hand, Dutch denials of inspiring or influencing the autonomous areas "should be taken with a grain of salt."36
+On the other hand, Dutch denials of inspiring or influencing the autonomous areas "should be taken with a grain of salt."
 Charlton Ogburn Jr., a Southeast Asian specialist assigned to Graham's mission by the State Department, traveled to Jogjakarta in November to report on the Republic and the views of its leaders.
+An intelligence analyst, Ogburn had been recommended for the Indonesian mission because of his "political sagacity" and because of continuing State Department dissatisfaction with the information provided by the consulate in Batavia.
+"The reporting from Indonesia leaves us with no clear picture of the forces at work in that region," complained John Davies, then with the policy planning staff.
+"For planning purposes we feel that it is important that the Department receive far more information than it has thus far from Indonesia."

-In a cable summarizing his twelve-day visit, he wrote that Indonesian officials were determined to achieve "immediate unqualified independence."
+In a cable summarizing his twelve-day visit, Ogburn wrote that Indonesian officials were determined to achieve "immediate unqualified independence."
 Moreover, they appeared unable to comprehend why the Republic "should be expected to accept any form or shadow of control by Dutch," who were regarded as the "supreme national enemy" since their military action.
 Republican leaders, Ogburn wrote, conceded their "unreadiness [to] assume [the] full burden [of] running [the] country."
 Apparently envisioning Dutch technical assistance in economic and other non-governing fields, the Indonesians recognized the necessity of encouraging foreign investment and seemed to regard the West as a source of "guidance."
 If their "obsession" with "national equality" was satisfied "in form," Ogburn suggested, Republican leaders might "prove pliant [in] substantive matters."
 He concluded that the "best Dutch policy would seem [to] be to roll with [the] punch much more than heretofore."
-The Netherlands could wait for "inevitable difficulties" and then exert a "stabilizing force" through its control of major commercial enterprises "on which revenues [for the] state will largely depend."37
+The Netherlands could wait for "inevitable difficulties" and then exert a "stabilizing force" through its control of major commercial enterprises "on which revenues [for the] state will largely depend."